Explain Jawaharlal Nehru’s contribution to the development of Non-aligned movement

 In conclusion, Jawaharlal Nehru’s contributions to the development of the Non-Aligned Movement were characterized by his advocacy for anti-colonialism, independence, and non-alignment as guiding principles of India’s foreign policy.
 Nehru’s leadership in promoting dialogue, diplomacy, and global disarmament helped shape the ethos of the Non-Aligned Movement as a forum for fostering cooperation, understanding, and mutual respect among nations in a multipolar world order.
 Nehru’s vision for NAM continues to resonate as a key pillar of India’s foreign policy and as a beacon of neutrality, peace, and solidarity among non-aligned nations around the world.

-READ ALSO: Explain the pattern and dimensions of Cold War and its impact on international relations
+READ ALSO: Examine the nature of the Bolshevik Revolution and its impact on international relations